Blog

 • Consumer compliance

-Your Compliance Officer should be qualified and knowledgeable in financial compliance and receive ongoing training.
+Your Compliance Officer must be qualified and knowledgeable in financial compliance and receive ongoing training.
 Initially, the Compliance Officer can be a part-time hire, and some consultants provide fractionalized Compliance Officer support until your company becomes more mature.

 8. Establish customer support operations